 Float Condition¶

 Evaluates a comparison between two floating-point numbers and returns a boolean result.
-Supports standard comparison operators including equality, inequality, and relational checks.
-On invalid operations or runtime errors, it safely returns False.
+Supports equality, inequality, and standard relational operators.
+If an unknown operation is selected or an error occurs during evaluation, the node returns False.

 Usage¶